 More than likely, your current doctoral or postdoc environment feels confining, restrictive, and limiting.
 And you feel that your PI and others in academia take your work for granted.
 As a Business Developer, you will be part of an elite group of professionals who make the most relevant business decisions.
 You will be a leader and get to shape the future of companies in different industries.

-The Business Development Federation Can Pay For Itself In 2 Days Or Less Once You’re Hired.
+The Business Development Training Track Can Pay For Itself In 2 Days Or Less Once You’re Hired.

 A Business Development Position Has You Earning Over $2,000 Per Week And Over $300 Per Day…

-If joining the Business Development Federation puts you in the field even one week sooner, the investment will have been worth it.
+If joining the Association’s Diamond Program puts you in the field even one week sooner, the investment will have been worth it.

-After that one payment, you’ll have access to the Business Development Federation for life, and if you secure your position, you can share your insights with other PhDs like you.
+After that one payment, you’ll have access to all Cheeky Scientist’s training materials, and if you secure your position, you can share your insights with other PhDs like you.

-The Business Development Federation Includes An Ongoing Board Certification To Ensure You Are Always Certified As A Trained Business Developer
+The Business Development Training Track Includes An Ongoing Board Certification To Ensure You Are Always Certified As A Trained Business Developer

-The Business Development Federation was created and is maintained by a board of Business Developers.
+The Business Development Training Track was created and is maintained by a board of Business Developers.

 As such, each module includes a board-certified exam, and once you pass all exams, you will receive a certificate from our board.

-In the Business Development Federation, we’re committed to supporting you on your journey to landing a top Business Development position by providing you with advanced, actionable strategies for success.
+In the Business Development Training Track, we’re committed to supporting you on your journey to landing a top Business Development position by providing you with advanced, actionable strategies for success.